jarad/jarad.github.com/courses/stat486/quiz.md

 In the past, I have found that it is just as likely that the TA is correct as the instructor.

+Let the instructor know of any discrepancies so these can get resolved as soon as possible (ideally) before you start implementing the Canvas quiz.

 ## Create Canvas quiz